kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 Many extensions require request/response style communication, which is natively supported by CoAP, but not MQTT.
 That is overcome by introducing a separate topic (resource path) for responses over MQTT.

-Responses over MQTT MUST be published using the resource path constructed by appending `/status` suffix to the request resource path.
+Responses over MQTT MUST be published to the topic constructed by appending `/status` suffix to the request topic.
 This applies to both server and client responses.

 Response MUST be published with the same QoS level as the corresponding request.